ITC-cloud-soft/dify-tidb/README.md

 </p>

 Dify is an open-source LLM app development platform.
 Its intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.
-Here's a list of the core features:
+The current Dify-TiDB version replaces PostgreSQL with TiDB, fully implementing all Dify functionalities while maintaining synchronized updates with Dify.  、Here's a list of the core features:
 </br> </br>

 **1. Workflow**: